 They may not seem all that fanciful, but the educational value your child gets from playing with such items is extremely high.
 So don’t forget to include a few of these choice objects in baby’s play box.

 In terms of the best shop bought toys for infants, I’ll break that down according age below.

-Developmental Toys for Infants Aged 0 to 3 Month Olds
+Developmental Toys for Infants – 0 to 3 Month Olds

 As 0 to 3 month olds rely heavily on their senses (sight, sound, touch) to explore their world, toys that are bright or contrasting in color, play soothing sounds and are interestingly shaped make great developmental tools.
 Babies love faces too, so large pictures with faces on them or even mirrored toys will totally captivate them.

-The best developmental toys for this age group would be things like rattles such as the Manhatten Toy Winkel or the Sassy Ring O’ Links Rattle.
 Also check out baby gyms and crib mobile toys – The Tiny Love Take Along Mobile is an extremely popular baby mobile which comes highly rated by parents.
 You’ll also love the fact that it’s fully portable so you can take and use it anywhere.
-Here it is in action:
+Here’s Tiny Love in action:

-Developmental Toys for Infants aged 4 to 7 Month Olds
+Developmental Toys for Infants – 4 to 7 Month Olds

-Developmental Toys for Infants Aged 8 to 12 Month Olds
+Developmental Toys for Infants – 8 to 12 Month Olds

 Video demo of the VTech Sit to Stand Walker: